 To make a Replay active, go to Content > Talks.
 Click the ... on the replay session you want to look at, then select Manage Talk > Details and check Make replay Active?.
 Make sure to Save after making this change.

 Do you have the correct link/ URL in the Dashboard?

 Attendees should not see an error if everything is set-up correctly in your Replay Details (under Content > Talks).
 Don't forget, you can preview any of your Replay content by clicking on Preview Public Page.
 Note that the Video Settings option disappears once the Session goes live and is replaced with the Replay Details option.

 This is particularly important for organisers who use our Live Session (i.e. native webinar integration) or Custom Stream option, since this would mean you would have to add your own recording of the live session (unless using BigMarker).
 This article on how to add a Replay may be helpful.

 If you use a Pre-Recorded delivery method, these Replay fields will appear blank when it switches over into Replay mode and you don’t have to add anything else in the fields.
 You can choose to enter details there however, if you want to use a different video or if it was configured incorrectly originally to override this.

 It's important to make sure that you've entered the right Video ID or URL in these settings.
 Please refer to this article for help.

 It may be that your settings on your video provider platform are set to private or to not allow embedding.
-Check out this help doc on configuring YouTube videos for HeySummit, this one on Vimeo videos, and this one on Spotlightr.
-If you're using different provider, please check out their help docs for some information on this.
+Please read our help article on configuring YouTube videos for HeySummit, this article on Vimeo videos, and this one on Spotlightr.
+If you are using different provider, please read their help documents for some information on this.